 Another concern that the BAC has recently engaged with is that of butter.
 Over the last year there have been challenges with consistency and supply.
 We had an informal but rewarding conversation with the Canadian Dairy Commission in April and gained a better understanding of the issues facing butter management, production, supply chain and pricing.
 We will survey our members regarding this soon.
 If you have any comments regarding butter, please email them to us: email@example.com.

 NEW BAKERY COOKBOOK

 We would just like to give a plug to two of our Canadian baking entrepreneurs – Nickey Miller and Josie Rudderham – who have recently published their own cookbook, Cake & Loaf .
 They operate a bakery in Hamilton of the same name.
 Published by Penguin, the 296-page volume contains recipes from their shop.
 You can find it at penguinrandomhouse.ca.
-Nickey and Josie were recently interviewed by Mark Dyck on Rise Up: The Baker Podcast, and you can LISTEN TO IT HERE.
+Nickey and Josie were recently interviewed by Mark Dyck on Rise Up: The Baker Podcast.

 BAC DIRECTOR LENDS EXPERTISE TO SUSTAINABILITY PODCAST